mstksg/inCode/copy/entries/pararrow.md

 mentioned above)

 Okay, so it looks like this does exactly what we want.
-It intelligently "knows" when to fork, when to unfork, when to "sequence" forks...
+It intelligently "knows" when to fork, when to unfork, when to "sequence" forks.
 Let's try it with `test1`, which was written in `proc` notation.

 ~~~haskell
 λ: test1 5